 It all begins with a 'gaze' that has learned to see, even where everything seems extinguished — and from one last court visited: Mariano Comense, Como, Italy.
 A place layered with prejudice and preconceptions, often dismissed superficially or judged with arrogance.
 Yet, within this deliberate fog, a quiet voice rises: the free and stubborn cry of young people who do not inhabit the geographical margins, but the mental ones imposed by certain 'visions' of the country.
 And it speaks not only of one place.
 It tells also of many other courts scattered across the world, different and distant, yet similar in their thirst for expression, identity, and redemption.

-These pages are a gesture of listening.
-An act of gratitude toward all those voices who, in silence, keep playing, resisting, existing.
-This book is an invitation to bring wisdom into the world - the kind of wisdom that listens, that sees, that knows how to break free from the fences of the mind.
-It speaks of the real world, the one we so often fail to notice, or choose not to see, because it lies too far from what we’ve been taught to accept as real.
-But none of these words, none of these insights, originate from me.
-Wisdom has always been here.
 Woven into the silent gestures and forgotten faces of countless generations - passed down, practiced, whispered, and lived by sages, both great and small.
 Many of them walk beside us, invisible, unheard, muted by our prejudice, blurred by the noise of the modern world.
 I see luminous souls moving quietly among the crowd with the grace of the ordinary.
 They themselves do not know how extraordinary they are.
 No, I do not possess wisdom.
 I have only tried to translate it into words simple enough for me to understand.
 I am merely a vessel, an interpreter for the wise.
 In truth, they are the real authors of this book - I am only the one who presses the keys, who prints the images, who attempts to give shape to what has always existed.

--I would like to thank the co-authors of this book - Fabio La Rosa, Riccardo Sironi, Walter Ferraioli - for their invaluable contributions and for the deep passion they bring to basketball and the street courts.
+-I would like to thank the co-authors of this book - Gabriele Sironi, Fabio La Rosa, Riccardo Sironi, Walter Ferraioli - for their invaluable contributions and for the deep passion they bring to basketball and the street courts.

 - My heartfelt thanks go to all the boys from street basketball courts I met during my travels across different countries, who gave me not only their interviews and thoughts, but above all precious fragments of their souls - intimate and authentic expressions that I have had the honor to preserve and share within the pages of this book - you were there, even in silence.